Ada-Developers-Academy/core-unit-3/react-components/jsx.md

 ## Comments in JSX Syntax

-A JSX object can contain code comments only if the comments are embedded as a JS expression.
+A JSX object can contain code comments only if the comments are embedded as a JavaScript expression.

 For example: